Optimistic search: Change point estimation for large-scale data via adaptive logarithmic queries: Proofs of statistical guarantees

-The intuition why the OSeedBS in combination with the NOT selection performs optimally is that the selected seeded interval often contains only a single change point.
-On such a seeded interval, advanced and combined optimistic searches perform in a minimax optimal way.
-We make this precise in the following.
+The intuition why the OSeedBS in combination with the NOT selection performs optimally is that the selected seeded interval often contains only a single change point close to the center, due to the multiscale nature of seeded intervals.
+On such a seeded interval, naive and advanced (as well as combined) optimistic searches perform in a minimax optimal way.